markuslerner/Particular/README.md

 Particle system written in JavaScript.
 Heavily inspired by [Punktiert](https://github.com/djrkohler/punktiert) Java library.

-Yet another physics/particle system libary?
-I simply didn't find a JavaScript physics/particle system libary that is light-weight, behavior-based and works they way I imagined it. :)
+Why yet another physics/particle system libary?
+I simply didn't find a JavaScript physics/particle system libary that is light-weight, behavior-based (eg. flocking/swarm, seek/arrive) and works they way I was used to from earlier days in Java/Processing.

+Collaborations and improvements are welcome.

 ### Hot it works: